unshiftio/requests/README.md

 [irc]: https://img.shields.io/badge/IRC-irc.freenode.net%23unshift-00a8ff.svg?style=flat-square

-Requests is a small library that fully implements true streaming XHR for browsers that support these methods.
+Requests is a small library that fully implements true streaming XHR for Node.js and browsers that support these methods.
 It uses a variety of proprietary `responseType` properties to force a streaming connection, even for binary data.
 For browsers that don't support this we will simply fallback to a regular but **async** XHR 1/2 request or ActiveXObject in even older deprecated browsers.